Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the following configurations will support these requirements?

-- [x] Configure an lAM Role that grants access to an Amazon 53 object containing a signed certificate and configure me Auto Scaling group to launch instances with this role Have the instances bootstrap get the certificate from Amazon 53 upon first boot.
+- [x] Configure an IAM Role that grants access to an Amazon 53 object containing a signed certificate and configure me Auto Scaling group to launch instances with this role Have the instances bootstrap get the certificate from Amazon 53 upon first boot.
 - [ ] Embed a certificate into the Amazon Machine Image that is used by the Auto Scaling group Have the launched instances generate a certificate signature request with the instance's assigned instance- id to the Key management service for signature.
 - [ ] Configure the Auto Scaling group to send an SNS notification of the launch of a new instance to the trusted key management service.
 Have the Key management service generate a signed certificate and send it directly to the newly launched instance.
 - [ ] Configure the launched instances to generate a new certificate upon first boot Have the Key management service poll the AutoScaling group for associated instances and send new instances acertificate signature (hat contains the specific instance-id.